aau-claaudia/sci-sw-dev-2021/scientific_software_management_plan.md

 # Planning the project

 ## Purpose
-*I am trying to visualize the frequency of some legal IDs across some records from the European Court of Human Rights.
-To do so, we will combine a pytho ncode to extract IDs from the original files, and a R file to plot distributions after the processing by python.*
+*I want to visualize the frequency of some legal IDs across some records from the European Court of Human Rights.
+To do so, we will combine a python code to extract IDs from the original files, and a R file to plot distributions after the processing by python.*

 ## Where will code exist during project?:
 *The data is hosted on a forked github repository and locally on the main researcher's hard drive.*

 ## Software development:
-*How will the software be developed?
-Following a formal guideline or ad-hoc?
-Will you receive peer-review of code?
-How will you track bugs and issues?
-How do you ensure your results are trustworthy?*
+*Try and error and manual testing along the process.*

 ## Programming languages:
 *Python will be used to extract IDs from case files and R to plot distributions from after ID extraction.
-A unique bash script will chain both processes to yield the figures.*
+A unique bash script will chain both processes to plot and save results.*

 ## Methods:
 *Not relevant*